Oil-Drop Walkers - an Analogue for Wave Particle Duality

 A service’s dependencies

-• subscribes - the messages, which includes events, that this service subscribes to
+• subscribes - the messages, which include events, that this service subscribes to

 A service’s implementation